-The Avenger Task Force is a new initiative led by police, set to revolutionise the
+The Avenger Task Force is a new initiative led by police, set to revolutionise the approach to gangs in Gloucestershire.

 The multi-agency project, involving representatives from Gloucestershire Constabulary, Gloucestershire City Council and Gloucestershire County Council's Youth Support Teams, aims to reduce the number of youngsters involved in gangs by offering support to those who are or may be vulnerable.